Last Updated: Nov 20, 2018

 So considering 4K benchmarks for your prospective parts-list can be a decent gauge as to how they'll stack up in VR, but as mentioned remember to give your parts a nice head-start as VR is more forgiving than 4K.
 Let's get into the specific sample builds for different budgets to help you plan the ultimate vr rig for your budget.
 Note that the following builds are general guidelines and you should tweak them for your particular budget and requirements.

-This is an example of the minimum build we can recommend if you want a decent quality VR experience now and into the near future.
+This is an example of the minimum cheap build we can recommend if you want a decent quality VR experience now and into the near future.
 Of course, if you get a better CPU and GPU now you’re leaving a lot less to chance in terms of VR performance, but this build should get you by if you want to keep costs at an absolute minimum for the HTC Vive or Oculus Rift.

 Keep in mind this build, compared to typical gaming PCs, is no slouch whatsoever, and is capable of flawless 1080p gaming on max settings in pretty much every current game out there.
-1440p performance will be solid, too.
+1440p performance will be decent, too.
 The motherboard doesn’t support SLI, however the 1060 has no official support for SLI anyway so it doesn’t matter.
 If you were to upgrade later down the track, you would need to switch cards altogether.
 This isn’t a big loss as a more powerful, single GPU is almost always a better idea than dual GPUs.

 While the previous build example shows how to cover the recommended specs for the HTC Vive and Oculus Rift to build a rig that’s “good enough” for the VR of today (and perhaps over the short-term future depending on how VR develops), there’s no guarantee it’ll provide a quality VR experience in every game.